dof-dss/nidirect-drupal/filebeat/README.md

 Filebeat creates and rotates its own log files as it runs in `.filebeat/logs/` and these may help to troubleshoot problems.

-## 9. Define a project variable to indicate filebeat is installed
+## 9. After installation, define a project variable to indicate filebeat is installed

 To ensure that the installation in the build hook does not run on every build, add a project environment variable to the project that will be